Launching Privado Open Source for Privacy Compliance and Data Security

 Like veins that supply blood to various parts of your body, your code repositories process and distribute data to different internal and external business applications.

-Data is the blood of your organisation, and code repositories are its veins.
+Data is the blood of your organization, and code repositories are its veins.

 To answer what data the code is processing and what's happening with the data, an engineer must scan and map these veins.
 Engineers rely on their memory or manually review the code to do it, and despite their best efforts, this can be laborious and prone to human error.